codacy/docs/docs/faq/repositories/how-do-i-add-multiple-repositories.md

 If you are adding a large number of repositories to Codacy, manually adding each individual repository on the Codacy UI can be time consuming.

-To add a batch of repositories in an automated way, use the endpoint **addRepository**, available on the Codacy API v3:
+To add a batch of repositories in an automated way, use the endpoint `addRepository`, available on the Codacy API v3:

 <https://app.codacy.com/api/api-docs#addrepository>

-To use add a repository using this endpoint you must perform an HTTP POST request to `/repositories`, specifying the Git provider and the full path of the repository in the body of the request:
+To add a repository using this endpoint you must perform an HTTP POST request to `/repositories`, specifying the Git provider and the full path of the repository in the body of the request:

 ```bash
 curl -X POST https://app.codacy.com/api/v3/repositories \